CodeStitchOfficial/Beginner-Astro-v4-Starter-Kit/README.md

 ### CSS

 Most CSS will be written within the components it's styling via **scoping**.
 Scoped styles are compiled behind-the-scenes to only apply to HTML written inside of that same component.
-The CSS that you write inside of an Astro component is automatically encapsulated inside of that
+The CSS that you write inside of an Astro component is automatically encapsulated inside of that.

-As this kit runs `less`, we use the `<style lang="less"></style> tags to write our scoped CSS.
+As this kit runs `less`, we can use the `<style lang="less"></style>` tags to write our nested CSS.
+If you prefer non-nested, traditional CSS you can use standard `<style></style>` tags in your `.astro` files.

-You can also use standalone `less` stylesheets, located in `src/styles`.
+You can also use standalone `less` or `.css` stylesheets, located in `src/styles`.
 Don't forget to import them in your component.

 <a name="deployment"></a>